squidfunk/mkdocs-material/docs/insiders/index.md

   [Insiders]: #what-is-insiders
   [what sponsorships achieve]: #what-sponsorships-achieve
   [how to become a sponsor]: #how-to-become-a-sponsor
-  [available features]: #available-features
+  [what's in for you]: #whats-in-for-me
   [Material for MkDocs]: https://squidfunk.github.io/mkdocs-material/

 ## What is Insiders?

 Material for MkDocs Insiders is a private fork of Material for MkDocs, hosted as a private GitHub repository.
-Almost[^1] all new features are developed as part of this fork, which means that they are immediately available to all eligible sponsors, as they are made collaborators of this repository.
+Almost[^1] [all new features][what's in for you] are developed as part of this fork, which means that they are immediately available to all eligible sponsors, as they are made collaborators of this repository.

   [^1]:
     In general, every new feature is first exclusively released to sponsors, but